rmariano/rmariano/README.md

 ### Hi there 👋

 I'm Mariano 😃.
-I'm a software engineer, passionate about the field.
+I'm a senior software engineer, techical leaader.

+Linux, software architecture, algorithsm.

+I'm constantly learning new technologies, and sharing what I've found. `#masterTeachLearn`

 📚 I'm the author of the book [Clean code in Python](https://github.com/rmariano/Clean-code-in-Python).
 I also write about software in [my blog](https://rmariano.eu).